fletcher/MultiMarkdown-CMS/README.md

 On a mac, for example, you would modify `/etc/apache2/users/username.conf`.

+The advanced version, however, requires that it be accessed at the root of the server, e.g. "http://example.com/" instead of "http://example.com/folder/".
+Depending on your web server, this may mean that you need to create a virtual host to point to your installation.
+Exactly how to do that is beyond the scope of this document.
+The main advantage of the advanced version is that you can use anchors that point within the page, e.g. `<a href="#footnote"/>`.
+These anchors break on the standard version.
+They are used by MultiMarkdown when creating footnotes, citations, and linking to sections within the document.

 # How do I add content to my site? #

 You can add  content anywhere within the MultiMarkdown CMS  directory.
 You can